DiscoBiscuit99/yaksay/README.md

 ![Yaksay default preview](yaksay-preview-default.png)

 Running the command `yaksay` in the terminal will spawn the default yak saying "Mooh!" as seen above.
 The program can of course also be run with a custom input string, like `yaksay "Hello, World!"`.
 This can be seen below.
 (Be aware that it might be required to prepend a backslash to exclamation marks like so: '\\!').
+It is possible to color the message differently by setting a color using the color flag, i.e., `yaksay -c green` will display the default message in green.

 ![Yaksay custom string preview](yaksay-preview-custom_string.png)